MariMendM/MariMendM/README.md

 </p>
 <br>
 <div align="justify">
 Hi!
 I am Mariane, born and raised in Brazil and waiting to move to Canada as soon as pandemic reliefs!
-I will soon provide a nice overwview content; for now, you can see my <a href="https://github.com/MariMendM/resume/blob/master/index.html">resume</a> and take a look on my repos!
+I will soon provide a nice overview content; for now, you can see my <a href="https://marimendm.github.io/resume/">resume</a> and take a look on my repos!
 </div>

 <!--